 Goals – Precautions

 – We need some experience before we structure a goal.
-For that, we need to have some trading experience that will allow us to know the average profits per day that we can expect, the amount of hours per day that we can trade, and the number of days per month that we can trade.
+For that, we need to have some trading experience that will allow us to know the average profits per day that we can expect, the number of hours per day that we can trade, and the number of days per month that we can trade.

 – Then we need to understand that the goals should be ambitious, but not impossible.